Chart Color Schemes

 The latest Census data sees Teesdale placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Teesdale's population showed low cultural diversity, with 89.5% born in Australia, 92.5% being citizens, and 97.2% speaking English only at home.
-Christianity was the dominant religion, comprising 41.2%.
-Judaism was underrepresented compared to Regional Vic., with 0.0% vs 0.1%.
+Teesdale's population was found to be less culturally diverse with 89.5% born in Australia, 92.5% being citizens, and 97.2% speaking English only at home as of the latest data from 20XX-XX-XX.
+Christianity was the predominant religion, comprising 41.2% of Teesdale's population.
+However, Judaism was not present in Teesdale's population as of that date, compared to a regional average of 0.1%.

 Frequently Asked Questions - Diversity